Memory-Leakers/Minigame/README.md

 # Minigame

 ## Description:
-This project is based on the Stardew Valley's minigame Journey of the praire king.<br/>
+This project is based on the Stardew Valley's minigame Journey of the praire king.<br/> It's a 2D shooter with a single level.

 ## Key Features:
 * Kill zombies<br/>